Forensic Psychiatric Associates, LP

 David Kan MD Webinar to NARTC on Substance Use Disorders

-/in Blog, ASAM (American Society of Addiction Medicine), Railroad litigation, Substance AbuseOn January 25, 2017, Forensic Psychiatrist and Substance Abuse Expert, David Kan, MD,DFASAM, the current President-Elect of the California Society of Addiction Medicine, gave a national, interactive webinar to members of the National Association of Railroad Trial Counsel (NARTC) on the subject of Substance Use Disorders, focusing particularly on opioid abuse and its place in […]
+/in News, ASAM (American Society of Addiction Medicine), Railroad litigation, Substance AbuseOn January 25, 2017, Forensic Psychiatrist and Substance Abuse Expert, David Kan, MD,DFASAM, the current President-Elect of the California Society of Addiction Medicine, gave a national, interactive webinar to members of the National Association of Railroad Trial Counsel (NARTC) on the subject of Substance Use Disorders, focusing particularly on opioid abuse and its place in […]

 Staying on Track: PTSD